Bahau: Commerce

 The town centre is the commercial centre of the district since shops were built there in pre-war.
 The town centre is known to locals as the 'Main Road' or 'Jalan Besar'.
 The shops there are mostly run by Chinese traders and suppliers.
 The shophouses still bear the architecture from the colonial era, when Bahau was a Chinese settlement.
-Today, more commercial areas are being built outside town as the town grows and "Upwell" is the largest supermarket in town.
+Today, more commercial areas are being built outside town as the town grows.
 Locals and visitors alike frequent the many restaurants and coffee shops in town.
 However, due to the increasing rent rates in the town centre, some old coffee shops have been closed down, and some of these shops have moved to other places around and in the outskirts of the town.
-Econsave Supermarket was opened in the town in August 2008.